qihongl/learn-hippo/README.md

 `subj_ids` - the id of the subject, only affects the directory name where the data will be saved

-`penalty` - if penalty_random is 0 (false), then this is the penalty of making a prediction mistake; else penalty_random is 1, then the penalty value will be sampled from uniformly from 0 up to the input value.
+`penalty` - if penalty_random is 0 (false), then this is the penalty of making a prediction mistake; else if penalty_random is 1, then the penalty value will be sampled uniformly from 0 up to the input value.

-`n_epoch` - the total number of training epoch
+`n_epoch` - the total number of training epochs

-`sup_epoch` - the number of supervised pre-training epoch
+`sup_epoch` - the number of supervised pre-training epochs

 `p_rm_ob_enc` - the probability of withholding observation before part 2